-Ouyang Hai (欧阳海, 1940-1963), from Guiyang, Hunan, joined the People’s Liberation Army in 1958.
+Ouyang Hai (欧阳海, 1940-1963), from Guiyang, Hunan Province, joined the People’s Liberation Army in 1958.
 After entering the Communist Youth League in 1959, he became a Party member in 1960.
 On 18 November 1963, during training, a horse hauling a gun carriage was scared by an oncoming train and could not get off the track.
 Ouyang Hai used all his might to pull the horse off the track to avoid a collision, got knocked over and was killed.
 Because Ouyang’s action averted a major accident, he was posthumously recognized as a "Cherish-the-People" model.

-Kwok-sing Li (editor) & Mary Lok (translator), A Glossary of Political Terms of the People’s Republic of China (Hong Kong: The Chinese University Press 1995)
+Kwok-sing Li (editor) & Mary Lok (translator), A Glossary of Political Terms of the People’s Republic of China (Hong Kong: The Chinese University Press, 1995)

 Shao Wu et al. (eds), 共和国群英谱 [Gongheguo qunyingpu - Register of heroes of the Republic] (Beijing: Zhongguo shaonian ertong chubanshe, 2003)

 Xian Wang, "The Construction of the Image/Myth of a Martyr in the Cultural Revolution: An Interpretation/Demythicization of The Song of Ouyang Hai", Comparative Literature Studies 52:1 (2015), 145-159